-Build a firm foundation of understanding and expertise to develop your supervisory skills.
+Build a firm foundation in management, and develop your supervisory skills.
 This certificate series is designed to provide those working in – or preparing for – a supervisory role with the knowledge and skills needed to be effective managers and leaders.

 WHAT YOU WILL LEARN